STUDY JAPANESE ONLINE WITH NATIVES HERE

 Soba - Buckwheat Noodles

-Soba is a traditional Japanese noodle made from buckwheat that is often served cold or hot.
-They are easily found all over Japan, it is a very common dish that replaces the standard meals consisting of rice and meat.
+Soba It is a traditional Japanese noodle made from buckwheat that is often served cold or hot.
+They are easily found throughout Japan, and it is a common dish that replaces the standard meals consisting of rice and meat.

 There are different types of Soba, from the most consistent industrialized to homemade made from pure buckwheat which has a super fragile consistency.
 The noodles usually mix with the sauce of the dish causing a magnificent flavor.

-Some of the characteristics of soba are its crispy feel, the way the dough and sauce mix and meet on the tongue, as well as its smell.
-The most traditional are kakesoba, tempura soba, Zarusoba (cold noodles), sansaisoba and many others.
+Some characteristics of soba are its crunchy sensation, the way the noodles and the sauce mix and meet on the tongue, as well as its aroma.
+The most traditional are kakesoba, tenpurasoba, zarusoba (cold noodles), sansaisoba, and many others.

 Different types of dishes with soba noodles